Explaining Project Management Methodologies in 2024: Project Managers’ Guide

 What Is a Project Management Methodology?

-You might be wondering what exactly a project management methodology is.
-In short, a methodology is a set of processes, principles and tools that are used to plan, manage and track projects and tasks.
+In short, a project management methodology is a set of processes, principles and tools that are used to plan, manage and track projects and tasks.
 Each methodology has the same common goal — to help get your team and its projects across the finish line — but each method has a slightly different way of doing things.

 For example, the Lean methodology focuses on ways to cut waste and increase efficiency.
 The Six Sigma methodology helps teams focus on what’s not working and instills greater accountability around consistency and quality control, while the Waterfall methodology helps guide teams through a series of linear steps that lead to the end of the project.